 You know what else you may notice?
 Some of these pros go it alone, while others celebrate the joy (read: solace) and pain of training with a partner or group.
 If you follow Paula Findlay or Heather Jackson on Instagram, you know those two are consistently side-by-side, mile-for-mile, pushing, encouraging, forcing the effort, and making the other better.
 Clearly, their results and friendship speak for themselves.

 Juxtapose that with the images of Lionel Sanders and his monastic pain-cave photos, designed to bring on the depths of misery and bring out the results on race day.
 Focus and solo-suffering is the name of his game and, once again, the results speak for themselves.

 So, which is the best approach?
 Do you train solo or with a group to optimize results?
 We consulted a couple of top-level coaches and athletes including Melanie McQuaid, professional triathlete and founder/head coach of MelRad Coaching, and Matt Hurley of Black Sheep Endurance Project to get their take on the pros and cons of each style.

-Changing COVID-19 protocols aside, training with a partner or group has countless tangible and intangible advantages, most of them revolving around social camaraderie, accountability, and motivation.
+Training with a partner or group has countless tangible and intangible advantages, most of them revolving around social camaraderie, accountability, and motivation.
 “If you are an athlete who has a hard time with higher-intensity sessions, then a group setting may be good for you,” Hurley said.
 “Also, training with an appropriate group can keep the sport fun and avoid any potential burnout.
 The power of a group is one of the foundations of some of the best training groups in the world.”